platformed/Platformed-Game/README.md

-# Platformed-Game
+# Platformed
-Hello and welcome to the Platformed github page.
+Hello and welcome to the Platformed-Game GitHub page.

-This is a game (or project) that is being made as a level creation and level playing game,
-in the game you can create levels in the level design tool and place different types of blocks and enemies and other stuff into a level then save it and publish it to the community hub, you can also play other peoples levels via downloading the levels off the community hub.
+This is a game being developed where you can play other peoples levels and create your own.
+In the game you can place different types of blocks and enemies into a level, then save it and publish it to the community hub.
+You can also play other peoples levels via downloading them.
 This project is being made by the platformed development team.

-Copyright 2016 Platformed Development Team
+Copyright © 2016 Platformed Development Team